Your Vehicle’s Serpentine Belt

 As the serpentine belt gets older it can wear, fray, crack or rubber parts can peel off the belt.
 An aging belt can also begin slipping or squealing, become contaminated with fluid or become misaligned, in which case it will need to be replaced.

 Virginia Tire & Auto can inspect your serpentine belt’s condition during a routine maintenance appointment and also give you an idea of when it needs to be replaced.

-Performance Loss: Power steering failure, car battery draining out or the engine stopping abruptly are all examples of performance loos.
-Additionally, they are also signs that your serpentine belt may been compromised.
+Performance Loss: Power steering failure, car battery draining or the engine stopping abruptly are all examples of performance loss.
+Additionally, they are also signs that your serpentine belt may be compromised.
 A damaged serpentine belt can cause damage your vehicle’s vital functions such as the alternator, water pump, power steering and air conditioning

 Illuminated Check Engine Light: The check engine light coming on may be an indication something is wrong with the belt.

 Unusual noises: Never ignore a noise.
 Your vehicle is communicating a potential problem and you should make sure to have it inspected at the earliest.